 This page allows control of sending and receive of MIDI CC controllers mapped to parameter values (see section 17.4).
-You can enable send and receive over MIDI DIN connections and/or USB MIDI.
+You can enable send and receive over MIDI connections [MIDI OUT SOCKET], [MIDI IN SOCKET] and/or USB MIDI [USB CONNECTION].
 Also, you can optionally enable send of LSB (least significant byte) data over CC to capture fine parameter changes.
-Note that if the parameter mapping is disabled then these options are greyed out.